Morehead, Kentucky: 21st century

 In 2015, Kim Davis of Morehead gained international attention after she defied a federal court order requiring that as Clerk of Rowan County she issue a marriage license to a same-sex couple.

 The Downtown Morehead Historic District was listed on the National Register of Historic Places in 2022.

+Railroads

+Morehead was reached by the Elizabethtown, Lexington and Big Sandy Railroad (EL&BS) in 1881, which built a combined passenger depot and freight station on Railroad Street (now First Street).
+Between 1886 and 1892 the route was leased and then acquired by the Chesapeake & Ohio Railway (C&O), becoming part of its Lexington Subdivision linking Ashland and Lexington via Rowan County.
+The former C&O right-of-way through town was abandoned in 1985-1986; the US 60 bypass follows portions of the old rail bed.
+Historic depots survive on First Street; the former depot houses the Morehead History & Railroad Museum, and the freight depot is listed on the National Register of Historic Places (NRHP).

+A short line, the Morehead and North Fork Railroad, diverged at Morehead and ran south toward Clearfield, Clack Mountain, and originally to Redwine in Morgan County to serve timber, clay, and refractory industries.
+The route was cut back to about four miles between the C&O connection and Clack Mountain in 1933; steam operations continued until April 1, 1963.
+Operations ceased in January 1973 following Interstate Commerce Commission authorization to abandon the remaining trackage.
+Portions of the corridor have been reused as local roads and paths, and the derelict track was removed in 2001.

 Religion

 As of 2000, Rowan County was the home of 25 Evangelical churches, four Mainline Protestant churches, one Catholic Church and one Church of Jesus Christ of Latter-day Saints (LDS) congregation.
 This represents a net increase of five congregations.
 Six congregations (all Evangelical) were established between 1990 and 2000, while one (also an Evangelical congregation) closed.

 Rowan County is ranked 113th (of 120 counties in Kentucky) in overall rates of adherence, with only 249 out of every 1000 residents claimed as an adherent of a religious congregation.
 129 of every 1000 residents was claimed by an Evangelical congregation (116th in rank), 50 by a Mainline congregation (91st in rank), 20 by the Catholic Church, and 37 by the Church of Jesus Christ of Latter-Day Saints.
 A small number of other residents belonged to religious groups not represented in one of these categories.